 Losing a parent is among the most emotionally difficult and universal of human experiences.
-And although we may understand that the loss of a parents is inevitable in the abstract sense, that foreknowledge doesn’t lessen the grief when a loved one dies.
+And although we may understand that the loss of a parent is inevitable in the abstract sense, that knowledge doesn’t lessen the grief when a mother or father dies.
 Losing a parent is grief-filled and traumatic, and it permanently alters children of any age, both biologically and psychologically.
 Nothing is ever the same again; the loss of a mother or father is a wholly transformative event.

 In the short term, the loss of a parent triggers significant physical distress.
 In the long-term, grief puts the entire body at risk.
 A handful of studies have found links between unresolved grief and cardiac issues, hypertension, immune disorders, and even cancer.
 It’s unclear why grief would trigger such dire physical conditions.
 One theory is that a perpetually activated sympathetic nervous system (fight-or-flight response) can cause long-term genetic changes.
 These changes — dampened immune responses, less pre-programmed cell death — may be ideal when a bear is chasing you through the forest and you need all the healthy cells you can get.
 But, unchecked, this sort of cellular de-regulation is also how cancerous cells metastasize.